-platform typically consists of a specific air quality model, emissions estimates, a set of meteorological inputs, and estimates of "boundary conditions" representing pollutant transport from source areas outside the region modeled.
-We used the CMAQ model as part of the 2012 Platform to provide a national scale air quality modeling analysis.
+This section describes the air quality modeling platform used for the 2011 CMAQ simulation.
+A modeling platform is a structured system of connected modeling-related tools and data that provide a consistent and transparent basis for assessing the air quality response to changes in emissions and/or meteorology.
+A platform typically consists of a specific air quality model, emissions estimates, a set of meteorological inputs, and estimates of "boundary conditions" representing pollutant transport from source areas outside the region modeled.
+We used the CMAQ model as part of the 2011 Platform to provide a national scale air quality modeling analysis.
 The CMAQ model simulates the multiple physical and chemical processes involved in the formation, transport, and destruction of ozone and fine particulate matter (PM{2.5}).

-This section provides a description of each of the main components of the 2012 CMAQ simulation along with the results of a model performance evaluation in which the 2012 model predictions are compared to corresponding measured concentrations.
+This section provides a description of each of the main components of the 2011 CMAQ simulation along with the results of a model performance evaluation in which the 2011 model predictions are compared to corresponding measured concentrations.